PolinaKnutsson/NLP_classification/README.md

-This script applies NLP methods to classify messages into spam vs not-spam
+Notebooks that apply NLP embeddings to classify text